 [17-FEB-09] We switch to a black-anodized steel pin in our calibration stand.
 There is no sign of reflection off the surface of the pin.
 This makes our analysis more robust, and allows us to obtain a wider range of motion during calibration.

-We obtain calibration error 3 μm with both Camera 1 and Camera 2 using the centers or the left edges.
+We obtain rayy calibration error 3 μm with both Q0129_1 and Q0129_2 using the centers or the left edges.
 With the right edges, our error rises to 4 μm.
 The table below gives the calibration constants we obtained from repeated fits from random starting points using the wire centers.
 The simplex fitting routine takes one or two thousand iterations to converge to 3 μm.
 Our previous random-step method, when applied to the same data, converged only to 6 μm after 200k iterations.

 As you can see, the fit converges to the same values within a micron or so.
 When we use left and right edges, we obtain different constants.

 [26-FEB-09] We improve the convergance criteria of our simplex fitting routine and expand it to fit all nine of our calibration parameters.
 We incorporate the rotation of wire images into our error calculation by representing each wire image with two points: one towards the top of the CCD and one towards the bottom.
+Thus we obtain the full ray calibration error we defined above.
 These two points each define a line through the camera pivot point, and we calculate the distance between this line and the wire.
 With 22 wire positions, we have 44 image points involved in our error calculation.

 We find that we must fit rot.x and rot.y together in order to reduce the calibration error to 3 μm again.
 It appears that the rotation about the y-axis is real.
 When fitting all nine parameters from random starting points, the fitting routine converges in roughly five thousand iterations, which takes twenty seconds on our 1-GHz iBook G3.
 When we repeat the fit ten times, we get the same result to within 1 μm and 1 μrad.